Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal

 \paragraph{Modulated Floquet parametric driving: Floquet engineering of time varying materials.}

-In this section we show how MFPD can be used to create a time varying plasmonic medium.
-For concreteness, we study a gapped Dirac Hamiltonian which describes electrons near the Fermi level of a two dimensional material -- e.g. a transition metal dichalcogenide or black phosphorus \citep{chaves2020_2d_semiconductors_bandgaps,kim2015dirac_black_phosphorus,chaves2017_excitonic_tmdcs}:
+We now show, in more detail, how MFPD can be used to create a time varying plasmonic medium.
+Consider a gapped Dirac Hamiltonian which describes electrons near the Fermi level of a two dimensional material -- e.g. a transition metal dichalcogenide or black phosphorus \citep{chaves2020_2d_semiconductors_bandgaps,kim2015dirac_black_phosphorus,chaves2017_excitonic_tmdcs}: